It is so exciting to plan a trip to Italy! Are you ready to plan your one week Italy itinerary?

 If you want to reference this for later be sure to pin this to Pinterest!

-Italy is an amazing country, there are many questions you have to ask yourself when you get ready to plan.
+Italy is an amazing country.
+There are many questions you have to ask yourself when you get ready to plan a trip to Italy.

 May, June, September, and October are considered the best times to go to Itlay.
 You will get to experience tourist season with wonderful weather.
 I personally think that September may still be too hot.